rackerlabs/support-how-to/CONTRIBUTING.md

 Content is grouped into one directory per product.
 Each directory contains one file per article.

-### Getting Started with GitHub
+### Getting started with GitHub

-In order to contribute you to How-To repository, you need a GitHub account.
-If you do not have a GitHub account, you can sign up at [https://github.com/join](https://github.com/join).
+To contribute you to How-To repository, you need a GitHub account.
+If you do not have a GitHub account, you can sign up for one [https://github.com/join](https://github.com/join).

 #### Create a fork of this repository

-Before you create a new article or make edits to an existing one, create a *fork* of the How-To repo.
+Before you create a new article or make edits to an existing one, create a *fork* of the How-To repository.

 1. In the top-right corner of the page, click the **Fork** button.

 2. In the pop-up box, select your personal GitHub account.

 A personal copy of the How-To repository is created in your GitHub account.
-You can access your fork by going to the [GitHub home page](https://github.com) and selecting `rackspace-how-to` under **Your repositories**.
+You can access your fork by going to the [GitHub home page](https://github.com) and selecting **rackspace-how-to** under **Your repositories**.

 #### Keeping your fork up to date

-Because your forked copy of the repository is not live, you need to periodically bring it back up to date.
-There is a status message above the latest commit activity that informs you whether your forked repo is current with the master How-To repository.
+Because your forked copy of the repository is not live, you need to periodically update it with changes from the live repository.
+A status message above the latest commit activity that informs you whether your forked repository is current with the master How-To repository.
 If the status says `This branch is X commits behind rackerlabs:master`, update your repo by clicking the **Pull request** button to the right of the message.

+**Note:** If you get a message that the rackerlabs:master branch is up-to-date with commits from your master branch, click the "switching the base" link.

-To avoid any merge conflicts or difficulties when making a pull request, always check that your copy of the fork is up to date with the master repository.
+**WARNING:** To avoid any merge conflicts or difficulties when making a pull request, always check that your copy of the fork is up to date with the master repository.

 ### Creating and changing articles